act-now-coalition/covid-data-model/api/README.V1.tmpl.md

 # Covid Act Now API (V1)

-## :warning: API V2 Deprecated
+## :warning: API V1 Deprecated

-API V1 is now deprecated and will stop updating on *Monday, October 5th*.
+API V1 is now deprecated and will stop daily updates on *Monday, October 5th*.

 Please refer to the [documentation](https://apidocs.covidactnow.org) for the latest version of the API.